ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 ---
-title: Learning about Berkeley DB
+title: Berkeley DB
 author: ksikka
 date: 2015-08-26
 template: article.jade
 ---

-A review of an article on Berkeley DB, an embedded Key/Value database that's simple, fast, concurrent, and ACID.
+Berkeley DB is an open-source Key/Value database that lives in your address space than running as a separate process, so it has a light footprint.
+It's optimized for speed and supports advanced features like concurrency, ACID transactions, and replication.
+The interface to it is way simpler than SQL, since it's not relational.
+It's evolved for over 20 years now.

+## Why

+I read about Berkeley DB first because of its simplicity and historical importance.
+BDB solves a narrower problem than a modern RDBMS.
+It was written in 1970 and still used today, so I'm sure modern databases today draw a lot from it.

-## Context
+## How

-The problem of storing and retrieving data efficiently is ubiquitous in the software industry, and is one of the primary focuses of the Googles and Facebooks of the software world.
-You'd think by now databases are a solved problem, but thriving software products are constantly struggling to scale their backends to meet growing demand.

-My reading queue includes embedded DBs (such as this one), relational DB servers, various distributed storage/computation systems, and anything else that made a dent in database history, sorted by chronological order, filtered for interesting-ness.

-### The Berkeley DB article from the Architecture of Open Source
+I read the Berkeley DB article from The Architecture of Open Source Applications.

-I was expecting to learn how BDB worked, but I was surprised to find the article was about architectural decisions and not a general explanation of how it worked.
-In different words, the article was about "how do you draw the lines between modules" rather than "what modules do you need and why".
-The authors, Margo Seltzer and Keith Bostic, did a great job telling stories of how the evolution of BDB revealed the strengths and weaknesses of its architecture, but they took for granted the reader's fluency in basic database implementation.

-The article starts with an Architectural Overview, which - from my point of view - looked like a conglomeration of boxes labeled `<Noun> Manager`.
-My initial impressions:
+Starting off, the author got me excited to learn how BDB worked, but then dove into architectural discussion without framing the discussion well.
+Later on, the author discusses the individual modules and then the beginning starts to make much more sense.

+I remember looking at the Architecture Diagrams thinking:

-    Record manager: imagine the owner of a vinyl store Log manager: Why?
-Just use log-rotate
+- **Record manager:** Imagine the owner of a vinyl store
-    Lock manager: Why aren't Lock objects enough?
-    Buffer manager: What is a buffer in this context?
-    Process manager: I thought the OS is supposed to do this

-On page 8 of 17, "The Underlying Components" section begins.
+- **Log manager:** Just use log-rotate
+- **Lock manager:** Aren't simple locks enough?
+- **Buffer manager:** This means nothing to me
+- **Process manager:** What an OS is for

+A few pages later, and I got to the good part: The Underlying Modules.
-The four components underlying the db access methods are the buffer, lock, log, and transaction managers.
-I'll attempt to explain the function of each one in brief.
+I'll explain each one in brief.

 #### The buffer manager: Mpool

+Where all the DB reading and writing happens.

 BDB data structures are not directly implemented on memory, nor are they directly implemented on files.
 The data structure "pointers"